microsoft/coe-starter-kit/coe-cli/docs/help/alm/install.md

 ##### -r, --repository

-The Azure DevOps repository where Azure DevOps solutions will be installed
+The Azure DevOps repository where Azure DevOps solutions will be stored

 The default value is **alm-sandbox**

+##### --pipelineProject

+The Azure DevOps project name where the pipeline source code will be stored and where the default pipelines will be created.
+The project must already be created in your Azure DevOps organization.
+This value will be used to:
+ - Create Variable Group
+ - Import Azure DevOps pipeline templates
+ - Create Azure DevOps pipelines to import, export and delete solutions in the Power Platform environments

 ##### --pipelineRepository